 Profit sharing regime and capital structures

-Profit sharing in professional partnerships is perhaps the most emotive issue in practicing life and the larger the partnership the more difficult. .
-We advise on the types of regime and on the mechanics that may be used to allocate profits whilst recognising that in most partnerships perhaps the only thing that partners look at at the end of the year is how much they can draw on their current account and how their draw compares with their peers!
+Profit sharing in professional partnerships is probably the most emotive issue in practicing life and the larger the partnership the more difficult.
+We advise on the types of regime and on the mechanics that may be used to allocate profits whilst recognising that in most partnerships the only thing that partners look at at the end of the year is how much they can draw on their current account and how their draw compares with their peers!

 An integral part of profit sharing is to link it with the capital structure and to determine the “right” level of borrowing from the bank.
 Having done this it is then necessary to consider the structure within which to operate – unlimited partnership, LLP or Limited Company and the tax issues surrounding each.

-With the increased level of tax to 50% (and more) that will apply to many partners the mitigation of this liability has become a top priority.
+With the level of tax and NI at 50% (and more) that will apply to many partners the mitigation of this liability has become a top priority.
 Whilst we are not in favour of technically complex “schemes” because of the likely attack by HMRC and the damage to the reputation with HMRC, there are a number of structural techniques that are available to mitigate these liabilities.
 They mainly focus around the conversion of income to capital and the use of limited companies alongside LLPs.

-This is an evolving and complex area but one which we are closely watching and advising our clients accordingly.
+This is an evolving and complex area but one which we are closely watching, and advising our clients accordingly.

 Many of these issues are addressed in a series of podcasts.